Well, once again, ladies and gentlemen, those of you in this audience have blown us all away on our annual curathon today.

 It's not a scam.

-There's no uh no doubt about something.
+There's no doubt about something.

-Uh this is not going anywhere, but straight to the Leukemia Lymphoma Society, and then they distribute it as needed.
+This is not going anywhere but straight to the Leukemia Lymphoma Society.

-And they don't just do research, medical research and so forth, they provide support services for families of patients who have been diagnosed with one of the uh one of the blood cancers.
+They provide support services for families of patients who have been diagnosed with one of the blood cancers.

-And I'll just run through some of the statistics again, just to show you the degree to which research is working.
+And I'll just run through some of the statistics, again, just to show you the degree to which research is working.

-A hundred thousand more patients are diagnosed every year, and a lot of them late in life.
+100,000 more patients are diagnosed every year, and a lot of them late in life, which if it happens to somebody who notoriety, it always stuns you.

-And these people, these 900,000 and the 100,000 that are going to be diagnosed every year, these people have more than hope going for them because the work that you all are doing here, the money that you are enabling the work to be done for the leukemia lymphoma society is bringing quantifiable change, progress, and especially for kids, like leukemia.
+And these people, these 900,000 and the 100,000 that are going to be diagnosed every year, these people have more than hope going for them because the work that you all are doing here, the money that you are enabling the work to be done for the Leukemia Lymphoma Society is bringing quantifiable change, progress, and especially for kids, like leukemia.

 Leukemia, number one cancer killer of children under the age of 20.

-Now, the most common form of childhood leukemia now has an overall survival rate today of 88%.
+The most common form of childhood leukemia now has an overall survival rate today of 88%.

-That's up one percent over last year.
+That's up 1% over last year.

 That equals progress.

-Lymphoma diagnosed in 63,000 Americans every year, 20,000 succumbed to it.
+Lymphoma diagnosed in 63,000 Americans every year.

-The uh five-year survival rate has risen, it was 47% of 1974, it's 65% today, and that is up 2% over last year as well.
+It's 65% today, and that is up 2% over last year as well.

 Hodgkin's disease is now considered curable.